 Save for down payment | Find a real estate agent | Get preapproved for a mortgage | Choose your neighborhood | Go house hunting | Make an offer | Inspections and appraisal | Final walkthrough and closing

 Buying a house in Maryland is an exciting milestone, but the process can take some time.
 Several factors, like your financial situation, market conditions, and the local economy can affect both how long it takes you to find a home and how much it costs you.

-The more you know about the steps to buying a house and Maryland's current real estate trends, the more prepared you'll be to navigate this complicated process as quickly and smoothly as possible.
+The more you know about the home buying process and Maryland's current real estate trends, the more prepared you'll be to navigate this complicated process as quickly and smoothly as possible.

-No matter where you are in your home buying journey, Clever's concierge team can connect you with local real estate pros who will help you purchase your Maryland dream home!
+No matter where you are in your home buying journey, Clever can connect you with local real estate pros who will help you purchase your Maryland dream home!

 The best part?
 When you buy with a Clever real estate agent, you could earn a cash-back refund worth up to 0.5% of the home price.
 On a qualifying $300,000 purchase, you'd get $1,500.
 That's real money back in your pocket!